 Greg played quarterback, center field, and point guard in high school.
 Scouted by the Houston Astros and the Montreal Expos, and recruited to play football at both Princeton and the Air Force Academy, Greg chose to join the football team at UC Berkeley.
 After one year at Cal Berkeley, Greg signed a professional contract as starting quarterback of the Vienna Rangers, in a nascent American football league in Europe.

 After returning to Cal and graduating, Greg began developing his holistic health awareness.
 He worked for the county health department composing and presenting nutritional curricula, and he also trained in Thailand to become a certified Thai traditional medical massage therapist.
 Later Greg managed and ran a vegan organic raw food cafe in Berkeley called "Raw Energy."

 Always evolving as an athlete, he started competing in track and field events in his 30s, and appeared as a principle runner in a Nike commercial called "Wild Horses."

-In 2018, two years after turning vegan, Greg placed fourth in the 100 meters and fifth in the 200 meters in his age category at the U.S. Track and Field Master's National Championships.
+In 2018, two years after turning vegan, Greg placed 4th in the 100 meters and 5th in the 200 meters at the U.S. National Track and Field Master's Championships.